Ian Campbell (footballer, born 1953)

 Ian Campbell (born 22 November 1953) is a Scottish football former player and manager.
-His twin brother Dick Campbell is also a football player and manager, and the two currently manage Scottish Championship side Arbroath.
+His twin brother Dick Campbell is also a football player and manager, and the two currently manage Scottish League 2 side East Fife.

 Playing career

 As a player Campbell was a noted lower division forward whose 131 goals in all competitions established the individual record for a player with Brechin City.
 He had previously appeared for Dunfermline Athletic and Arbroath and went on to appear for Cowdenbeath, Dunfermline again and Montrose before retiring.
 During his career, Campbell was promoted with Brechin and helped Dunfermline to achieve promotion twice.

 Coaching career

 In a coaching career spanning 25 years, Campbell has helped Dunfermline achieve promotion to the Scottish Premier League three times, saw Brechin City promoted three times and Forfar once.

 Campbell managed Brechin City between 2005 and 2006, succeeding his brother Dick to whom he had been assistant.
 Brechin struggled in the First Division which was mainly made up of full-time clubs and as they sat at the bottom of the table his tenure was ended towards the end of the season.
 He became the assistant manager of Forfar Athletic in 2008, again working for his twin brother.
 Ian took temporary charge of the team in 2011, when his brother underwent treatment for cancer.
 He left Forfar in June 2014 to concentrate on his business commitments.

 Campbell also works closely with the Scottish Football Association delivering courses to assist the development of coaches and managers.